 How To Prune Roses

 Pruning is an important part of rose care and can sometimes seem daunting to new gardeners.
-It is not hard to learn, and the results are well worth the effort!
+That's why we've created a comprehensive guide to make the process of pruning your rose bushes understandable and easy.

-Pruning is about more than just looks.
-It also improves the health of the rose bush, prevents disease, and encourages better and more flowering.
+Pruning is about more than just shaping the way your rose bush looks.
+It also improves the health of your plant, prevents disease, and encourages better and more robust flowering.
 There are different pruning strategies for different times of the year, but the goal is always to open up the plant to provide better circulation and to prevent fungal growth.

-At Heirloom Roses, we use the acronym PRUNE to remember the basic pruning process.
-This method applies to the most popular garden roses such as Hybrid Teas, Shrubs, and Floribundas, but Climbers and Ramblers require more specialized techniques.
+At Heirloom, we use the acronym PRUNE to remember the basic pruning process.
+This method applies to the most popular garden roses such as Hybrid Teas, Shrubs, and Floribundas, but Climbing Roses and Ramblers require more specialized techniques.

 P - PREPARE THE PLANT